YangFan789/Fade/README.md

 ```

 ### Differences between fade file and Json file
-The definition of Fade file is just like Json, but not very simliar with Json.
+The definition of Fade file is just like Json, but not a little differs with Json.
-Here are 3 differences with Json.
-These features are impled by FadeJson.
+Here are some differences with Json.
+These features are impled by [FadeJson](https://github.com/YangFan789/FadeJson).

 1. Comments support.
 2. Original String support.
 Like